daceloc007/Python-1-Assignment/assignment.md

 a sandbox.
 If you are unsure how something might behave you should try it.
 For example, in an interactive Python environment try casting a Boolean into a float.

+## Part III - More with data types, strings and lists

 ### QUESTION 4